 OMAFRA's Best Management Practice (BMP) booklets are a series of publications that take a practical, affordable approach to conserving farm soil and water resources without sacrificing productivity.
 More than 25 topics are covered in the series, including farm forestry management, streamside grazing, managing nutrients (phosphorus) and controlling erosion (links to Ontario Ministry of Agriculture, Food and Rural Affairs).

-Washwater Treatment Manual A guide for managing washwater at packaging facility in a way that promotes environmental stewardship.
+Vegetable and Fruit Washwater Treatment Manual A guide for managing washwater at packaging facility in a way that promotes environmental stewardship.
 The guide provides information on why good wash water management is important on the farm and at the packaging facility.
 NVCA staff worked with the Holland Marsh Growers Association on research presented in the manual, sampling and monitoring washwater pre- and post- implementation of various water treatment technologies (links to Ontario Ministry of Agriculture, Food and Rural Affairs)